uralys/cherry/readme.md

 ## cherry.lua

-Cherry is an open source starter provided as a `CoronaSDK App` to help building your Game.
+Cherry is an open source starter for `CoronaSDK App` to help building your game.

 - [Introduction](#introduction-to-cherry)
 - [Usage](#usage)